No Pain, No Gain? Rethinking One of Massage Therapy’s Biggest Myths

 After all, if it hurts that much, surely it’s doing something… right?

-And that relief can come at a cost.
+And interestingly, that temporary relief can come at a cost.

 • Pain isn’t the metric